Earning free flights and complimentary hotel rooms doesn’t require riches or celebrity.

 Get a Credit Card That Plays Well With Others

 The best-known program is from American Express, their Membership Rewards program.
 It’s not the powerhouse it used to be since North American airlines are limited to Delta, Aeromexico, JetBlue, Virgin America, and Air Canada.
-Their hotel program transfers are limited to Hilton and Choice Hotels.
+Their hotel program transfers have gotten better lately though since they added Marriott—now the world’s largest hotel chain with 30+ brands.
+They also allow transfers to Hilton and Choice Hotels.
+Check the sign-up bonus here.

 The more favored cards among frequent travelers lately have been connected with Chase Ultimate Rewards, primarily the Chase Sapphire Preferred or Reserve.
 With this program you can transfer points to United and Southwest.
 Hyatt, IHG, and Marriott are all transfer partners for their points.
 See the options here.